 Factors that influence the Lactate Threshold

-The speed or power at which the lactate threshold occurs appears to be related to a number of factors including the percentage of type I (slow twitch) muscle fibres (Coyle et al., 1991), and possibly the ratio of type IIa to type IIb fibres (type IIa are a more fatigue resistant form of fast twitch fibre).
+The speed or power at which the lactate threshold occurs, appears to be related to a number of factors.
+One key factor is the percentage of type I (slow twitch) muscle fibres (Coyle et al., 1991), and the ratio of type IIa to type IIb fibres (type IIa are a more fatigue resistant form of fast twitch fibre).

-Determining the Lactate Threshold
+Lactate Threshold Tests

 Sports Scientists used a number of different methods to determine the lactate threshold including: